jmvlangen/DnDtracker/D&D tracker/README.txt

 ---b) Collections-----------------------------------------------------------------------
 A collection is a value that can store variables.
 A collection is represented by a comma seperated list enclosed in curly brackets (the symbols { and } ).
 Each entry in this list consists of a valid name, the symbol = and then a value.
-An example of a list.
-An example of such a collection would for example be
+An example of such a collection would be
 	{ a = 2 , b = "text"}

 A collection is in fact a primitive type and will thus result in itself when evaluated.
 The operators defined in section 1.b) will present the user with errors if they are evaluated on collections.
 Special behavior for these operators and evaluation can however be defined.
-Section ... will describe this in detail.
+Section 7 will describe this in detail.

 ---c) Nested variables------------------------------------------------------------------
 In order to access variables within a collection one can use the symbol . .
 If Col is